bryangomezcarranza/LatinxNewsApp/README.md

 ## Description

 This is a simple News App done with UIKit.
 UI is done programmatically, no storyboards.
-App works with - Costum Userdefaults for Persistance, Codable for Network request.
+App works with - Costum UserDefaults for Persistance and Codable for Network requests.

 ### Motivation